-Within this Bird Taxation project, volunteers and ornithologists monitor changes of Swedish bird populations.
+Within this bird monitoring project, volunteers and ornithologists monitor changes of Swedish bird populations.
 For more than 50 years, the number of birds is counted, at different times of the year and at more than a thousand premises around Sweden.
 Since the sampling is made according to strict methods year after year, it is possible to follow how the number of birds changes over time.

 “We are honored and very happy for this recognition of the hard work done by all involved”, says Martin Green at Lund University, one of three in the project management.
 “We are especially happy on behalf of all our investigators, who year after year make such brilliant efforts in the field for the monitoring of our birds”.
 In recent years, between 700 and 800 volunteers have participated annually.